MLopez-Ibanez/ansrev/README.md

 ## Options

-  * `main`: Filename without `.tex` extension that contains the main file (the revised paper).
+  * `main=`: Filename without `.tex` extension that contains the main file (the revised paper).
 Labels and references used in the main file will become available in the response file.
 For the use of cross-references in [Overleaf](https://www.overleaf.com/learn/how-to/Cross_referencing_with_the_xr_package_in_Overleaf), the following should be added to a file [`.latexmkrc`](https://github.com/MLopez-Ibanez/ansrev/blob/main/.latexmkrc) in the root folder:
   ```
   add_cus_dep( 'tex', 'aux', 0, 'makeexternaldocument' );
   sub makeexternaldocument {